dmelpi/vscode-dtdl/templates/mobfw.md

 ## Heterogeneous telemetry data

-Whenever a firmware must send data to a client and the type and format of such data can vary,
+Whenever a firmware must send data to a client and the type and format of such data can vary, the `RawTelemetry` characteristics should be used, as described above.

+## Support for mobile apps

+Mobile apps may want to

+## Open points
+1. WB/WBA FOTA procedure
+2. ISPU output configuration
+3. ISPU .ucf file comments

 ## Summary of deprecated methods